Scraping it Clean With a Two-Stage

-Clearing everything snowfall down to the pavement and removing slush can challenge even the best two-stage snow blower.
+Clearing all snowfall down to the pavement and removing slush can challenge even the best two-stage snowblower.

-However, with the addition of a snow blower plow, you can scrape heavy slush or light, dusty snow away, leaving clean pavement that's suitable for walking on.
+Yet, with the addition of a snowblower plow, you can scrape heavy slush or light, dusty snow away easily, leaving clean pavement that's suitable for walking on.

 Snow Blower Plow Attachments

-Snow blower plows attach to the front of your two-stage or three-stage snow blower.
+Snowblower plows attach to the front of your two-stage or a three-stage snowblower.